Special Educational Needs and Assessment

 Remember everything your child should have in school to support his or her education should be in Section 3 – Educational Provision.

 If the Statement does not reflect the reports, is vague, names a different school or has put vital therapies in the Non Educational Provision section you may be able to challenge the decision through the First-Tier Tribunal (SENDisT).
-It is a good idea to seek advice from your local Parent Partnership Scheme or specialist organisations such as those listed at the end of this information.
+It is a good idea to seek advice from your local Parent Partnership Scheme or specialist organisations.

 You may already have a Statement but may be concerned about annual reviews.
 These are a legal requirement.
 They should review progress against the targets in the Statement and decide one of three things: